 Men and boys also have an important role to play in advancing gender equality.
 We will work closely with organizations like A CALL TO MEN

 , which engage men in the effort to reduce violence against women.

 ?When will the redevelopment be complete and ready for tenants to move in?

-Our hope is that the first tenants will move into the building in about four or five years.
+Our hope is that the first tenants will move into the building in about five years.

 ?Where did the idea for The Women’s Building come from?